vacu9708/Study-records/Computer science/Operating system/Process synchronization/README.md

 }
 ~~~

-## Example using a lock for multi-processing
+## Example of using a lock for synchronization in multi-processing
+### Without a mutex
-**Without a mutex**: There is no semaphore that protects the critical section, so the output is unstable.
+There is no semaphore that protects the critical section, so the output is unstable.
 ~~~python
 from multiprocessing import Process, Value, Lock